 where $K_1,K_2\colon\mathbb{D}^2\times\mathbb{D}^2\to \mathbb{C}$ are positive semi-definite kernel functions.
 For more on these kernels, see \cite{AMY} and the references therein.
 Later, Knese \cite{KneseIndiana} gave a \textit{refined Agler decomposition} for holomorphic functions $f\colon\mathbb{D}^2\to\mathbb{D}.$ Let us provide more details here.
 Every holomorphic function $f\colon\mathbb{D}^2\to\mathbb{D}$ has a decomposition of the form for all $z,w\in\mathbb{D}^2,$ where $L_1,L_2$ are again positive semi-definite kernel functions which satisfy

-The proof of \cite[Theorem 10.2]{PLMS} combined the local Dirichlet integral, a two-variable Douglas formula, and Agler kernels in their proof.
+The proof of \cite[Theorem 10.2]{PLMS} combined the local Dirichlet integral, a two-variable Douglas formula, and Agler kernels.
 In the present article, we imitate their approach, utilizing the refined Agler Kernels from the paper \cite{KneseIndiana}.

 Let us recall here some facts about the classical Dirichlet space of the unit disk.
 For a function $f\in H^2(\mathbb{D}),$ the Dirichlet integral $\int_{\mathbb{D}}|f'(z)|^2dA$ is equal to

 See \cite[Chapter 1]{Ransford} for a proof of this fact.